 Too many leaders rely on conjecture, assumptions, and anecdotes.

 Knowing why you win and lose is mission-critical for your business and for the success of your product offering.
-Like I've already alluded to, too many leaders rely on things like conjecture, assumptions, and anecdotes.
+As I've already alluded to, too many leaders rely on things like conjecture, assumptions, and anecdotes.

 Todd Berkowitz, who's a research Vice President at Gartner said this - he said a formal and rigorous win-loss analysis program enables better segmentation, product strategy choices, and sales enablement.
 Those that take a more comprehensive approach have seen up to 50% improvement in win rates.